Aliuken/JobVacanciesApp_Java17/README.md

 * **../../src/main/resources/db_dumps** contains the database dump file: **mysql-dump.sql**.
 * **/AppData_Java17/JobVacanciesApp** is the folder that has the **curriculums**, **company logos** and **log files** used in the application.
 * **healthcheck** and **service_healthy** are used to check when the **mysql-dump.sql** file was executed, to start the Spring Boot app after that.
 * The Spring Boot app is started through the file [docker-compose-app/Dockerfile](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context/docker-compose-app/Dockerfile), that reads the jar files inside the **build-context/lib** folder.
+The OS of the image is Alpine Linux which reduces the size of the image.
 * **internal-net-app** is used to communicate the Spring Boot application with the database.
 * **external-net-app** is used to communicate the Spring Boot application with the end user.